 The FosPower Emergency Solar Hand Crank earns the top spot as our favorite all-around weather radio.
-Right out of the box, our testing team could intuitively figure out how to use this device — there is no need to read the instructions or perform any extra setup steps.
-There is a switch on the bottom of the FosPower, which can be set to SOS mode that emits a very loud siren noise and a bright flashing red light from the front of the radio.
+Straight out of the box, our testing team could intuitively figure out how to use this device without even needing to consult the instructions or perform any extra setup steps.
+There is an SOS mode switch on the bottom of the FosPower that emits a very loud siren noise and a bright flashing red light from the front of the radio.
 There are a few parts of the design of this model that we love.
-The antenna is very well protected within the device's body when not in use, rather than just folding and clipping to the outside like many competing models.
-The lanyard on the FosPower comes with a handy carabiner, and the LED reading lights on the underside of the solar panel are convenient when you don't want to use the full power of the main flashlight.
+Where many models' antennas fold and clip to the outside of the unit, the FosPower's antenna is housed within the body of the device when not in use.
+The lanyard is equipped with a handy carabiner, and the LED reading lights on the underside of the solar panel are convenient when you don't want to use the full power of the main flashlight.

-With the simplistic design of the FosPower comes a bit of a lack of bells & whistles.
+The FosPower's design is rather simplistic, lacking many bells & whistles.
 This model doesn't have an auxiliary plug — a feature that allows users to listen to their personal music rather than just AM/FM radio and the NOAA frequencies.
-Many weather radios have moved on to LCDs with buttons, whereas the FosPower uses analog displays and dials.
+Many weather radios have moved on to LCDs with buttons, but the FosPower sticks to analog displays and dials.
 This means that it also lacks an alarm clock and other programming capabilities.
 Some may see this as a drawback, but LCDs use energy, so if the ultimate goal is power conservation or use in an emergency, this model is your best bet.